-The upper limit of the statistic number in a frame is set in Statistics > AIM Limit, which means the values exceeding the limit will not be shown in the track plot.
+1000 is the upper limit of the statistic number in a frame, which means the values exceeding the limit will not be shown in the track plot.

 19.6 Display Mode

 In advanced measurement mode, two display modes are supported: M1 and M2.